Melbourne lockdowns: venues battle on

 “And when you go from serving 200 guests to serving 20 takeaways, the staffing that you’re able to maintain and retain is greatly reduced.”

-For Mackintosh, keeping Pope Joan open is pointless, as the venue is located in the heart of the currently-deserted Melbourne CDB.
+For Mackintosh, keeping Pope Joan open is pointless.
+The venue is located in the heart of the currently-deserted Melbourne CDB.
 But Lee Ho Fook and IDES have both been able to offer multi-course takeaway offerings for people to put together at home.
-And for SPQR, the lockdowns have actually led to a whole new arm of the business.
+And for SPQR, the Melbourne lockdowns have actually led to a whole new arm of the business.

 “We’ve actually created a whole new company where we sell part-cooked pizza bases into an ever-growing grocery retail channel,” Mackintosh says.
 “That’s been very successful, to the point that we’re now actually building a factory.
 It’s a positive COVID pivot story – a whole new enterprise has been born out of COVID for our pizza business, which we would never have thought about doing previously.
 So there’s a silver lining there.”

-Silva has tried takeaway during previous lockdowns, but has decided not to do so this lockdown, due to the time and money it takes to generate online business for yet another takeaway choice in what is now an increasingly crowded market.
+Silva has tried takeaway during previous Melbourne lockdowns, but has decided not to do so this time, due to the time and money it takes to generate online business for yet another takeaway choice in what is now an increasingly crowded market.

 “We tried it as Fitzroy Beer Garden last time, and we didn’t have any pick-ups for at least a month,” he says.
 “Even after we did, it was only about four or five meals a day.